EMPLOYEE OR CONTRACTOR: UBER CASE PROVIDES LESSONS ON MISCLASSIFICATION

 Companies throughout the country have faced prosecution for misclassifying employees as independent contractors in an attempt to cut costs.
-In some cases, the misclassification is obvious, in others it can be more difficult to determine.
+In some cases, the misclassification is obvious; in others, it can be more difficult to determine.
 One of these more difficult cases is making headlines as ride-sourcing company Uber appeals a ruling from the California Labor Commission.
 Both NPR and Time ran pieces examining the ruling, noting the holding could have a major impact on the sharing economy.
-This could ultimately impact other sharing companies like Airbnb, Lyft and Instacart, a grocery-delivery company.
+This could ultimately impact other sharing companies like Airbnb, Lyft, and Instacart, a grocery-delivery company.
 Learn more about the rights of Uber drivers misclassfied as independent contractors in Tampa.
 Call our seasoned independent contractor misclassification attorneys at Feldman Legal Group.

 The ruling by the labor commission was filed in March and is non-binding.
 The information became public when Uber appealed the ruling to California’s court system.
 The court system currently has several similar lawsuits pending.
 The court’s decision could lead to a change in how these companies operate.